cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-stmt-create-extension.md

 ## Parameters

-IF NOT EXISTS
+IF NOT EXISTS`**

-:   Do not throw an error if an extension with the same name already exists.
+Do not throw an error if an extension with the same name already exists.
 Cloudberry Database issues a notice in this case.
 Note that there is no guarantee that the existing extension is anything like the one that would have been created from the currently-available script file.

 **`extension_name`**

 The name of the extension to be installed.
 Cloudberry Database will create the extension using details from the file `SHAREDIR/extension/<extension_name>.control`.

-:   `SHAREDIR` is the installation shared-data directory, for example `/usr/local/greenplum-db/share/postgresql`.
+`SHAREDIR` is the installation shared-data directory, for example `/usr/local/greenplum-db/share/postgresql`.
 The command `pg_config --sharedir` displays the directory.

 **`schema_name`**

 The name of the schema in which to install the extension objects, given that the extension allows its contents to be relocated.
 The named schema must already exist.
 If not specified, and the extension's control file does not specify a schema either, the current default object creation schema is used.

-:   If the extension specifies a schema parameter in its control file, then that schema cannot be overridden with a `SCHEMA` clause.
+If the extension specifies a schema parameter in its control file, then that schema cannot be overridden with a `SCHEMA` clause.
 Normally, an error is raised if a `SCHEMA` clause is given and it conflicts with the extension's `schema` parameter.
 However, if the `CASCADE` clause is also given, then schema_name is ignored when it conflicts.
 The given schema_name is used for installation of any needed extensions that do not a specify schema in their control files.

-:   Remember that the extension itself is not considered to be within any schema: extensions have unqualified names that must be unique database-wide.
+Remember that the extension itself is not considered to be within any schema: extensions have unqualified names that must be unique database-wide.
 But objects belonging to the extension can be within schemas.

 **`version`**